-Profile of Château Smith-Haut-Lafitte
+Château Smith-Haut-Lafitte Winery Guide

-Vines were first planted south of Bordeaux by the Romans; indeed, wine has been made in Graves for far longer than in the Médoc.
+Vines were first planted south of Bordeaux by the Romans; wine has been made in Graves for far longer than in the Médoc.
 The property that we today know as Smith-Haut-Lafitte was named after Georges Smith, one of the first owners of this magnificent Château.
-After Smith died, the estate, as is often the case in Bordeaux, found a succession of new owners, until in 1902 when it caught the eye of a major merchant house, called Eschenauer.
-At first, the firm was unwilling to completely buy the Château, so they instead leased Smith-Haut-Lafitte for decades, finally deciding to take the plunge and buy it in 1958.
+After Smith died, the estate, as is often the case in Bordeaux, found a succession of new owners until 1902, when it caught the eye of a major merchant house called Eschenauer.
+At first, the firm was unwilling to buy the Château completely, so they instead leased Smith-Haut-Lafitte for decades, finally deciding to take the plunge and buy it in 1958.
 They took good care of the estate for many years; however, its reputation and the wines remained sound rather than lauded.
-Smith-Haut-Lafitte’s true Renaissance came in 1991 when the Cathiard family brought it; new owners Daniel and Florence were a dynamic duo of wealthy entrepreneurs and knew exactly how to elevate Smith-Haut-Lafitte to true greatness.
+Smith-Haut-Lafitte’s true Renaissance came in 1991 when the Cathiard family brought it; new owners, Daniel and Florence, were a dynamic duo of wealthy entrepreneurs who knew how to elevate Smith-Haut-Lafitte to true greatness.
 An exciting chapter in the estate’s history would begin.

 Today, it’s hard not to lavish high praise on this shining example of how outsiders can transform a once hum-drum Château.
 The hotel and restaurant spread the renown of the region.
 Still, more importantly, both the red and white wines are consistently superb, a testament to the expertise of technical director Fabien Tietgen.
 They remain exquisite, quintessentially refined for all their richness and concentration, and, yes, unmistakably Graves.